cangeorgecode/Django_Boilerplate_Free/README.md

 Subscription-based boilerplate ($99, one time purchase) available here → (Link to be added)

+**I want to be honest with your expectation if you do decide to buy the premium version:**

-**Do NOT buy until you have tried the free version and you are ok with:**
+1. **Please try the free version before you make a purchase**

-1. I have just become a dad and life is hectic.
+2. I have just become a dad and life is hectic.
 I have limited time to support, but I will support whenever I can
-2. Docker is new to me, I have tested it quite thoroughly, but no guarantee it works on your end.
+3. Docker is new to me, I have tested it thoroughly, but no guarantee it works on your end.
 I am confident in other parts of the code
-3. I am self-taught and I vibe coded half the project.
+4. I am self-taught and I vibe coded half the project.
 Be prepared to get the worst of both worlds.
 I think I did ok in terms of security
-4. It's been tested in WSL2 and Ubuntu 24
+5. It's been tested in WSL2 and Ubuntu 24

 &nbsp;